 Students are exposed to a lot of information by their role as students in a clinical setting.
 Each student is expected to observe and follow all Health Insurance Portability and Accountability Act (HIPAA) Privacy Rules ALWAYS.
 Any breech of confidentially on the part of the student will result in the student's withdrawal from the program.
 Breeches include, but are not limited to: unauthorized possession, use, copying or disclosure of a patient record; disclosure of patient, staff, or faculty information in unauthorized clinical areas or outside of the clinical or teaching area; contacting a patient at their residence either by visit to telephone unless authorized as part of the clinical experience.
-Removal of any items from the clinical setting with any patient/client identify information will be grounds for dismissal from the program.
+Removal of any items from the program.
 Any papers that are printed on the clinical unit must be discarded in the appropriate receptacle before leaving the unit.
 Students have access to clients' records ONLY during designated clinical hours, or at the discretion of the Clinical Instructor (CI)